 The second line of research focuses on mathematics learning disability (MLD) in college-aged adults.
 Previous research with children has indicated that compared to normal populations, those with MLD have a fundamentally different type of cognitive representation of number.
 We are using several methods to examine whether these differences persist in college-age adults, and if so, what is the nature of these differences.

-We are located on the third floor of the Mathematics Building, room 222.
+The lab is located on the third floor of the Mathematics Building, room 328.